 When the Zoning Administrator (ZA), Planning Director, or other County Official is the decision-making body on a project, he/she is responsible for certifying the Final EIR, adopting a Negative/Mitigated Negative Declaration, or determining that the project is exempt from environmental review; considering the environmental document prepared prior to taking action on the project; and for making the findings required by State CEQA Guidelines Sections 15091 (Findings) and 15093 (Statement of Overriding Considerations).

 Section 303.
-Conservation, Development and Planning Department.
+Planning, Building and Environmental Services Department.

-The Planning and Conservation Divisions of the Planning Department are responsible for:
+The Planning and Engineering and Conservation Divisions of the Planning Department are responsible for:

 carrying out all environmental reviews undertaken by the County including those requested on behalf of other agencies;